 Time has a way of revealing the truth of all things.

-The truth was she bullied me, she hurt me, and she broke me.
+The truth was she did bully me, she hurt me, and she broke me.

-I am thirty-seven years old now, finally seeing a different version of the tale I had told myself.
+I am an adult now, finally seeing a different version of the tale I had told myself.
 I see what our difference was: my sister never gave up.
 If the world knocked her on her ass, she would navigate her way back, blast through the mountain and build a highway.
 Unlike me, she was in sync with the reality of the harsh world.

 That little girl never wanted to hurt me, compete with me or destroy me.
 She loved me, and I got in her way.
 Always.
 I think back now, remembering the specifics of how I ruined so many things for her out of a selfish need to shine brighter or garner her attention.
 She always gave it to me, even when I did not deserve it.

 The truth is she also mended me, defended me, fought for me.

 I have never admitted to her how badly I wanted to die when she, the villain in all my stories, literally saved my life.
 Only a few years ago, I was lying on the floor of my bathroom unable to cry for help.
 What I thought was a simple infection had taken over my body.

 Despite the fact that we had drifted apart, she somehow knew I was fading.
 My sister barged into my house with the authority of a general.
 She demanded I get up, firing question after question to gauge my responses.
 She commanded the attention of my husband.
 She sped me to the hospital where she led the charge to ensure I received the help I needed.
 She became the hero of my story.

 I had given up, let myself fall, and chose to stay down.
 She had, by the grace of God, sensed I was dying.
 She found me, gave me strength, shamed me into fighting for my own life.
 She would not let me stay down.

 I would be nothing without her.